Graduate Certificate in Global Medieval and Renaissance Studies

 Students are required to deliver at least one paper at the annual Graduate Symposium.

-For questions and to apply for the graduate certificate in Global Medieval and Renaissance Studies contact Professor Julia Verkholantsev at juliaver at sas.upenn.edu
+For questions and to declare an intention to complete the certificate contact Professor Julia Verkholantsev at juliaver at sas.upenn.edu